 Lucy sings extensively as an oratorio soloist.
 Recent highlights include Bach Weihnachtsoratorium, Handel Messiah, Beethoven Choral Fantasy, Mozart Requiem, Handel Dixit Dominus, Mozart Mass in C Minor and Rossini Petite Messe Solennelle.

-Alongside her solo career, Lucy performs with many notable ensembles across Europe: the Berliner Rundfunkchor (Berlin Radio Choir), the RIAS Kammerchor, the NDR (North Germany Radio Choir), the WDR Rundfunkchor, Chorwerk Ruhr, the Gächinger Cantorey Stuttgart and the Zürich Sing-Akademie.
-Lucy sang for three years in the opera chorus of Konzert Theater Bern, where she also performed small solo roles.
+Alongside her solo career, Lucy performs with many notable ensembles across Europe: the RIAS Kammerchor (Berlin), Chorwerk Ruhr (Bochum), the Gächinger Cantorey (Stuttgart), the Zürich Sing-Akademie, and the NDR, WDR and BR radio choirs (in Hamburg, Cologne and Berlin respectively).
+Lucy sang for three years in the opera chorus of Konzert Theater Bern.
 Lucy currently studies with Heidi Brunner.